 In a meeting with staff, Tom Hadir, a property owner who has been looking for a grocery store operator to occupy a vacant commercial space in his shopping center in New Orleans East, shared that a grocery store located on Michoud Boulevard closed down when a Dollar General store opened next to it.
 He added that small grocery stores and corner stores cannot compete with dollar stores because of the cost of operations.
 The cost of providing 15 employees and security for a large, full-service grocery store is prohibitive when it has to compete with dollar stores that often operate with minimal employees on-site and provide really inexpensive products.
 He added that dollar stores on average lose approximately 40 shopping carts a month, at a cost of 150 dollars each, which is a loss that small, independent supermarkets cannot afford.
-Existing small grocery stores have multiplied in New Orleans East.
+Existing small grocery stores on Bullard, Crowder and Read Avenues have allegedly all declined in sales since dollar stores have multiplied in New Orleans East.
 According to him, the lack of existing large grocery stores, and the lack of transportation options benefit dollar stores because people in the area without access to reliable transportation rarely have the means to get to a large grocery store.